jony255/libSSD1306/README.md

    todo(between calling a function from a const/non-const pointer.) todo(I need to figure out what's going on...)

-3. Extra `NULL` checking must be done by the functions to ensure the struct is valid.
+2. Extra `NULL` checking must be done by the functions to ensure the struct is valid.
 I can setup a compile-time switch to disable the checks with something like `-DNDEBUG` to denote a release build.

-4. Might require a bit more memory as a result of storing `x` amount of function pointers, where `x` is the number of stubs declared.
+3. Might require a bit more memory as a result of storing `x` amount of function pointers, where `x` is the number of platform dependent functions declared.
 It's honestly not much but it might be on a *very* memory constrained platform.

 <a id="and_the_winner_is"></a>
 ### And the winner is...